 Create some soft lighting by adding small shelves to an entire wall and filling them with tiny lanterns.
 You’ll get the benefit of their ambient lighting and will also fill up the large wall.

 Interior design by Claudio Silvestrin and designLSM.
 Lighting consultants Into Lighting.
 Photography by Richard Southall.
 See more photos of this project, here.

 Do you ever open your cupboard of mugs and feel overwhelmed by the excessive number of them?
 If so, put them on your wall like this one in a Polish cafe that’s made up of more than 2700!

-Designed by Ideograf – Paulina Czurak Design Studio.
+Ideograf – Paulina Czurak Design Studio created the interior of this modern cafe.
 Photography by Tomasz Nowicki.
-See more photos of this project, here.

 6. CERAMIC PLATES